Lance-tipped Darner Dragonfly Along Algonquin Park’s Mizzy Lake Trail

 moose cow with her calf in algonquin park - ontario 5

-Bob and I were visiting my parents at Oxtongue Lake near Algonquin Provincial Park one summer, and we decided to take a drive into the park to check on the progress of the wild blueberry crop.
-At one of the beaver ponds along Highway 60 where moose are known to frequent, we spotted this big Moose cow and calf beside the roadway.
+Bob and I decided to take a drive into Algonquin Park in Ontario, Canada one summer to check on the progress of the wild blueberries.
+At one of the beaver ponds along Highway 60 in the park we spotted this moose cow and calf beside the roadway.
 Read more

 Sunchokes growing wild at Lower Reesor Pond in Toronto